 To learn about the changes from Office 2007 to Office 365 ProPlus, review the update articles for each of the Office releases: Changes in Office 2010, Changes in Office 2013, Changes in Office 2016 for Windows, and What's new to help admins deploy and manage Office 365 ProPlus.

-For information about the new features available in Office 365 ProPlus, see End user resources for learning about Office 2016.
+For information about the new features available in Office 365 ProPlus, see What's new in Office 365.

 Review the system requirements for Office 365 ProPlus